-- (1) I think there has been a marked decline in the understanding of the operation of the constitution, the separation of powers and role of the judiciary, despite what has been done by judges and, as regards the executive in the UK by its own legal advisers, to try and ensure that there is such an understanding. - (2) The operation of the rule of law requires a commitment, particularly by the executive, to accept decisions made by independent judges and to support them when they are attacked or abused for making decisions that are politically inconvenient.
+- (1) I think there has been a marked decline in the understanding of the operation of the constitution, the separation of powers and role of the judiciary, despite what has been done by judges and, as regards the executive in the UK by its own legal advisers, to try and ensure that there is such an understanding. - (2) The operation of the rule of law requires a commitment, particularly by the executive, to accept decisions made by independent judges and to support them when they are attacked or abused for making decisions that are politically inconvenient. - (3) If there is an understanding of, and commitment to, the rule of law there has, I think, been insufficient appreciation of the effect of the expansion of its scope.

-I do not wish to enter into the debate as to the distinction between formal (or procedural) rights and substantive rights: see for example Bingham, The Rule of Law, 2010, Penguin, at pages 66-67.
-It is not necessary to do so here.

-In addition to charters of rights, there has been the significant growth of international humanitarian law and the extension of human rights into the field of armed conflict.
-Although I think this is now better understood by some in the UK as a result of cases arising out of the Iraq and Afghanistan wars, this has been a development which took many by surprise, given the much narrower scope of the Geneva conventions relating to the conduct of war and other armed conflict.

-- (3) If there is an understanding of, and commitment to, the rule of law there has, I think, been insufficient appreciation of the effect of the expansion of its scope.
 The rule of law developed in the context of the use of law to settle disputes between individuals and to protect against the arbitrary exercise of power by the state in matters such as the deprivation of liberty or the making of decisions to expropriate property.

 However, there have been two significant developments.
 Charters of rights have increasingly moved from what some have characterised as providing procedural or formal protection to the provision of more extensive substantial rights such as the right to human dignity, the right to the protection of personal data, the freedom of arts and sciences, the right to education and to engage in work, the right to working conditions which respect health and safety, and the right to access preventative health care and medical treatment.

+The rule of law requires a commitment, particularly by the executive, to accept decisions made by independent judges and to support them when they are attacked or abused for making decisions that are politically inconvenient.

 The second development, the ever-increasing recourse to the courts in attempts to give effect to these rights, has become a significant feature of the last few years.
-There is insufficient public understanding and, to a surprising extent in the UK, insufficient understanding on the part of the executive and the legislature of the effect this has on the ambit of the rule of law. - (4) In the light of these matters, I think there is an insufficient appreciation of the need to give more objective consideration to the allocation of functions in relation to the rule of law and the extent to which certain rights set out in charters are appropriate for judicial development.
+There is insufficient public understanding and, to a surprising extent in the UK, insufficient understanding on the part of the executive and the legislature of the effect this has on the ambit of the rule of law.3

+(4) In the light of these matters, I think there is an insufficient appreciation of the need to give more objective consideration to the allocation of functions in relation to the rule of law and the extent to which certain rights set out in charters are appropriate for judicial development.
-The judiciary is

-so often the butt

-of populist politicians

-who see it as

-a constraint on

-their ambitions

-and policies.